Better Life Free of Chemicals

-When I first start https://green-approach.com, the main reason on my mind was a website with the purpose of help people about living a chemical free life.
-That idea was born from this huge desire that I have in my heart to warn people, protect them against to all the sicknesses that a life with chemical would bring to them.
+When I first start https://green-approach.com, the main reason for my mind was a website with the purpose of help people about living a chemical-free life.
+That idea was born from this huge desire that I have in my heart to warn people, protect them against all the sicknesses that a life with chemical would bring to them.

 We have some research made by the EPA, Environmental Protection Agency, that are getting our attention to the fact about how bad are the chemicals we have in our home!
 I really wish that you read it, and find out for yourself what is scientifically proved that the chemicals we have gotten in our nest are really bad.
 Let’s have a look and try to take that into consideration because this is a very serious business.
 Sometimes we don’t understand why some families have some sickness, and others don’t.
 We have to look at the whole picture.
 We can take me for example:

 It was one time in my life that I was fighting cancer.
 Cervical and breast cancer.
 On the cervical issue, I have had 3 surgeries and it kept coming back, and eventually, I have to have a hysterectomy.
 I was still in the hospital recovering when my doctor has found out that I have a little, tiny lump in my breast.
 Come to find out a few days later, still in the hospital recovering from the hysterectomy, when I was diagnosed with a lump in my breast that was cancer.
 So, going on realizing that I better start to eliminate or change dramatically my lifestyle.
 The lump in my breast was removed, and fortunately, it didn’t spread.
 It was 2002 and after my recovery, I have moved from Massachusetts to Charlotte, NC. in 2007, since then I haven’t been in a hospital, I mean, not for being that sick.